Overview

 Highlights: This feature was implementation with Jackson’s

-library.
+dataformat.csvlibrary.
 The library is full of functions but is not exactly well documented, and thus the implementation took significant research and experimentation.
-The final implementation with this library is such that the export and import functionality can easily be extended to include additional data fields in the future, using Jackson’sAnnotation
+The final implementation with this library is such that the export and import functionality can easily be extended to include additional data fields in the future, using Jackson’sAnnotationfeature.
+Apart the CSV parsing aspect, coding the data interaction for reading and writing patients to the address book had its challenges as well, due to the potential (buggy) interactions with the data from other features. -

 Credits: Jackson Dataformat CSV, along with the existing Jackson annotations in AB3 used for JSON processing.